mcdermz/git-story/story.md

 you think you're everything just because you're a boy, but i'm a feminist didn't you know, so move aside and don't mess with me so i loose my flow.

+The new dog was so impressed by the rap that he gave Rosie back her toy and agreed to be her friend forever.
+Blah, blah, blah.